Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Optimised Architecture + Dropout + Image Augmentation: **95%**
 * Transfer Learning Using VGG16: **98%**

-Tuning the network architecture with Keras-Tuner gave us a great boost, but was also very time-intensive - however if this time investment results in improved accuracy then it is time well spent.
+Tuning the network architecture with Keras-Tuner gave me a great boost, but was also very time-intensive - however if this time investment results in improved accuracy then it is time well spent.

-The use of Transfer Learning with the VGG16 architecture was also a great success, in only 10 epochs we were able to beat the performance of our smaller, custom networks which were training over 50 epochs.
-From a business point of view, we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.
+The use of Transfer Learning with the VGG16 architecture was also a great success, in only 10 epochs I was able to beat the performance of my smaller, custom networks which was training over 50 epochs.
+From a business point of view, I also needed to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-The proof of concept was successful, we have shown that we can get very accurate predictions albeit in a small number of classes.
-We need to showcase this to the client, discuss what it is that makes the network more robust, and then look to test our best networks on a larger array of classes.
+The proof of concept was successful, I had shown that I could get very accurate predictions albeit in a small number of classes.
+I needed to showcase this to the client, discuss what it was that made the network more robust, and then looked to test our best networks on a larger array of classes.